quackbarc/garyc-sketch-tweaks/README.md

     * `ctrl`-`S` to save a sketch;
     * `ctrl`-`C` to copy the sketch URL; and
     * `ctrl`-`shift`-`C` to copy the sketch canvas.
-* Hovering on sketch timestamps will show its full date and time.
 * Sketch timestamps may show dates as "Today" or "Yesterday".
     * This can be toggled off, mainly because localization of those words can be an issue.
+    * Hovering on sketch timestamps will show their full date and time.

+#### noz.rip

+* Gallery save buttons have hover tooltips indicating what does what.
+* The booru form has a rating dropdown.
+* The booru form can optionally send a noz.rip/sketch_bunker archive link as a source.

+#### noz.rip/sketch_bunker

+* Added the ability to load sketches later than a given `maxid`.
+  There's also a status bar on top of the page that tells which sketch ID you're on.

 ---